 You can interact with Amirite and its legion of opinionated users without even signing up for a user account.
 But remaining anonymous means you can merely add an opinion and/or vote on the opinions of others.

-By signing up for, and signing in to, Amirite, you can keep track of all the posts and comments you make, and those you have added as favorites, receive messages, visit the forum and chatroom, follow other users, and even receive achievements for managing to hit certain goals.
-These range from the unbelievably easy to the impossibly difficult.
+By signing up for, and signing in to, Amirite, you can keep track of all the posts and comments you make, and those you have added as favorites, receive messages, visit the chatroom, follow other users, and even receive achievements for managing to hit certain goals.
+These range from the unbelievably easy to the impossibly difficult.and

 Opinionated People Need Sectioning